Mindscape-Aware Retrieval Augmented Generation for Improved Long Context Understanding: Analysis

 \subsection{Attention Pattern Analysis in the Generation Model}

 \rqsection{MiA-Gen facilitates \textbf{Integrative Reasoning} over retrieved chunks within the global mindscape.}

-To examine how the mindscape steers generation toward relevant evidence, we introduce the Mindscape-Coherent Evidence Alignment (MCEA) metric.
-It quantifies global–local coherence in attention by measuring whether chunks that are more consistent with the summary receive stronger query attention, and whether this effect is stronger for relevant chunks than for irrelevant ones.
-Higher MCEA indicates stronger mindscape-driven \emph{Integrative Reasoning}.
-A formal definition is given in Appx.~\ref{appendix:mcea_definition}.

-\paragraph{Method} We compute MCEA for MiA-Gen and the vanilla Qwen2.5-14B-Instruct at each transformer layer.
-To verify that the observed alignment is driven by global semantics rather than positional or length biases, we also introduce a \emph{summary-replaced} control, where the original summary is replaced with an unrelated text of the same length.
+To examine how the mindscape steers generation toward relevant evidence, we introduce the Mindscape-Coherent Evidence Alignment metric (MCEA).
+MCEA measures whether chunks receiving stronger mindscape attention are also preferentially attended by the query, comparing this coupling between relevant and noise chunks.
+Thus, MCEA serves as an attention-level diagnostic of mindscape-conditioned evidence integration, rather than a raw score for direct cross-model comparison.
+A formal definition is given in Appx.~\ref{appendix:mcea_definition}. \paragraph{Method} We compute MCEA for MiA-Gen and Qwen2.5-14B-Instruct at each transformer layer.
+To test whether the observed coupling depends on valid global information rather than incidental attention, or positional bias, we introduce a \emph{summary-replaced} control that replaces the original summary with an unrelated text of the same length.

 \paragraph{Results} Figure~\ref{fig:mia_gen_mcea} highlights two key findings.
-First, MiA-Gen exhibits consistently higher MCEA values than the vanilla model, with the gap expanding notably in the middle and late layers.
-This pattern reflects a structured reasoning process: local chunks first internalize global mindscape semantics, after which the query increasingly attends to these enriched chunks.
-Second, replacing the valid summary with irrelevant text causes a sharp drop in MiA-Gen’s MCEA, whereas the vanilla model exhibits negligible sensitivity to this perturbation.
-This contrast confirms that MiA-Gen's alignment is driven by genuine mindscape semantics rather than positional or length-based cues.
+First, MiA-Gen exhibits consistently high MCEA values, especially in middle and late layers.
+This suggests that local chunks first absorb global mindscape information, after which the query increasingly attends to the enriched evidence.
+Second, replacing the valid summary with unrelated text sharply reduces MiA-Gen's MCEA, showing that its evidence integration depends on valid mindscape.
+In contrast, the vanilla model shows little sensitivity to this perturbation; its raw MCEA under unrelated summaries can remain comparable, likely reflecting incidental attention coupling rather than meaningful mindscape-to-evidence transfer.

-Collectively, these results demonstrate that MiA-Gen performs \emph{Integrative Reasoning}: the model leverages the global mindscape to structure local evidence interpretation and subsequently guides query attention toward globally coherent chunks.